bor0/gidti/manuscript/chapter3.md

 [^ch3n4]: A _Turing machine_ is a very simple abstract machine designed to capture our intuitive understanding of _computation_ in the most general sense.
 Any formal system that can simulate a Turing machine, and thus also perform arbitrary computations, is called _Turing complete_.

 [^ch3n5]: For this reason the typed lambda calculus is not Turing complete, while the untyped lambda calculus is.
 Fixed-point combinators provide flexibility, but that has its drawbacks.
 They can be non-terminating - loop indefinitely without producing an answer.
-While non-termination has its uses for software (e.g. a program keeps running until we choose to close it), termination is important for mathematical proofs as we will see in Section 4.2.
+While non-termination has its uses for software (e.g. a program keeps running until we choose to close it), termination is important for mathematical proofs as we will see in section 4.2.

 [^ch3n6]: Collections in general are considered to be subcollections of some large universal collection, also called the universe.
 Depending on the context, the definition of this universe will vary.